-Method and Materials This study employed a quasi-experimental pre-test-post-test design with a control group, involving 36 patients with DNP from Ardabil clinics located in Ardabil, Iran in 2024.
-Patients were purposively sampled and randomly assigned to experimental (n = 18) and control (n = 18) groups.
+Method and Materials This study employed a quasi-experimental pre-test-post-test design with a control group, involving 36 patients with DNP from Ardabil clinics located in Ardabil, Iran, in 2024.
+Patients were purposively sampled and randomly assigned to either an experimental (n = 18) or a control group (n = 18).
 The experimental group underwent eight 90-minute CBT sessions, while the control group received no intervention.
-Data were gathered using the Repetitive Negative Thinking Questionnaire (RNTQ), Anxiety Sensitivity Index-3 (ASI-3), and Emotional Adjustment Measure (EAM), and analyzed via MANCOVA in SPSS-27.
+Data were gathered using the Repetitive Negative Thinking Questionnaire (RNTQ), Anxiety Sensitivity Index-3 (ASI-3), and Emotional Adjustment Measure (EAM), and analyzed using MANCOVA in SPSS 27.